paul-mccutcheon-ionos/IONOS-Core-DNS-cert-manager-lets-encrypt-K8s-webhook/README.md

 ./health-check-infra.sh

-When part a is succesessfully installed, continue with the installation script for part b) the demo ingress and web server
+When part a) is succesessfully installed, continue with the installation script for part b) for the demo ingress and web server

 ./deploy-web-app.sh